PowerShell/Community-Blog/Posts/2021/09/tfl-profile.md

 These samples do a lot of useful things, including:

-* Over-riding some default parameter values
+* Over-ride some default parameter values
-* Updating the Format enumeration limit
+* Update the Format enumeration limit
-* Setting the 'home' directory to a non-standard location
+* Set the 'home' directory to a non-standard location
-* Creating personal aliases
+* Create personal aliases
-* Creating a PowerShell credential object
+* Create a PowerShell credential object

 These are all things that make the environment customized to your liking.
 I use some personal aliases as alternatives to standard aliases - if only to save typing.